PrashantSingh88/README/README.md

 # README
 Hii
 Prashant This side.
-I am learning the Maunual testing now and working to improve my testing skills and Update my Skills too
+I am learning the Manual Testing now and working to improve my testing skills and Update my Skills too